RemyaP/ytdownloader/README.md

 NOTICE
 ================================================================
-    To all the developers using this code lately: please comply with the GPL below.
+    Please comply with the GPL below.
     It's not that difficult: just give proper credits to this sources and release your modified ones.
-    Why stealing software when it's Open Source?

 LICENSE
 ================================================================